There certainly is!

 Situated in the Ballina Shire, Killen Falls is approx. 20 mins from Ballina or Lennox Head.
 This is a tranquil picnic area with a viewing platform over the small falls.

 A scenic 50 minute drive from Ballina you can explore the world heritage listed rainforest of Nightcap National Park featuring Minyon Falls and Protestor Falls, both are very popular day trips with many opportunities for walks and picnics.

 Please note swimming is not permitted in any of the waterfalls in the region.

-While there are no other backpacker style properties within the Shire, Ballina Travellers Lodge does offer rooms at affordable prices with shared bathrooms and communial kitchen and lounge facilities.
+While there are no other backpacker properties within the Ballina Shire, Ballina Travellers Lodge does offer rooms at affordable prices with shared bathrooms and communal kitchen and lounge facilities.
 The Aussie Hotel in the CBD of Ballina also offers affordable accommodation with shared bathroom facilities.

-Ballina Waterfront Village on the southern entry into Ballina, and Reflections Ballina Central in the CBD of Ballina, also provide a dump ppoint service for a fee.
+Ballina Waterfront Village on the southern entry into Ballina, and Reflections Ballina Central in the CBD of Ballina, also provide a dump point service for a fee.